The seasoning for these homemade potato chips is a surprisingly good knockoff of your favorite BBQ chip.

 Heat at least 2 inches of oil to 350 degrees Fahrenheit in an electric deep fryer or a large, high-sided pot.
 Line a baking sheet with paper towels and a wire cooling rack.
 Fry the potato slices in batches until golden brown.
 Remove the cooked chips with a metal skimmer and drain on the prepared baking sheet.
 Allow to cool for one minute, then place the chips in the zip-top bag and shake lightly to distribute the spices.
 Remove chips from the bag and repeat with remaining slices.

-These chips are best eaten the day they're fried.
+These homemade chips are best eaten the day they're fried.

 Want to learn to make more of your own pantry staples?